Nearest Neighbors for Matrix Estimation Interpreted as Blind Regression for Latent Variable Model: Introduction

 \subsection{Related Literature}

-The primary methods used to solve this problem in the literature include neighbor based approaches, such as collaborative filtering, and spectral approaches, which include low-rank matrix factorization or minimization of a loss function with respect to spectral constraints.
+The primary methods used to solve the problem in the literature include neighbor-based approaches, such as collaborative filtering, and spectral approaches, which include low-rank matrix factorization or minimization of a loss function with respect to spectral constraints.